-In the English royal family, the Prince of Wales is like the batter in the on-deck circle, waiting for the current batter to complete his swings at bat and get out of the way.
+In the English royal family, the Prince of Wales is like the baseball batter in the on-deck circle.
+The prince must wait for the current batter to complete his swings at bat and get out of the way.
 Not surprisingly, the current ruler may not enjoy contemplating "getting out of the way," since that will occur by the ruler's death.

 While open opposition to the king was not wise, there was always some form of opposition.
 The Magna Carta had empowered Parliament and the king/queen did not have total control over the government.
 In particular, the monarch needed Parliament's support for raising money through taxes.
 Inevitably, some of the gentry in England would be rewarded and others would be impacted by those taxes.

 A personal relationship with the monarch could protect one's wealth, or cost a life.
 Sir Walter Raleigh experienced kindness and favors, but also punishment from Queen Elizabeth I.

 For those who were not in favor with the current monarch, the only legitimate way to object to royal decisions was to be allied with the next king.
 During the reign of King George II the English political parties had not fully emerged, and opposition to the king tended to gather around the Prince of Wales to avoid being accused of threatening the monarchy itself.
 Allies of the king's son were somewhat protected.

 King George II and Queen Caroline were not fond of their older son Frederick or his wife Augusta, the Princess of Wales.
 Friction between father and son was already a family tradition.
 When George II had been Prince of Wales, he had not gotten along well with his father George I.